 Your doctor may also do a fine needle aspiration to find out if the growth is noncancerous or cancerous.
 Before surgery, your vocal cord function should be checked.

-You may also need thyroid medicine or iodine treatments 1 - 2 weeks before your surgery.
+You may also need thyroid medicine or iodine treatments 1 to 2 weeks before your surgery.

 Before surgery, an anesthesiologist will review your medical history and decide what type of anesthesia to use.
 The anesthesiologist is a doctor who will give you the medicines that will make you sleepy and keep you pain-free during surgery.
 The anesthesiologist will also monitor you during surgery.